openstack-archive/tripleo-docs/deploy-guide/source/post_deployment/upgrade/fast_forward_upgrade.rst

 10. If using a modified version of the core Heat template collection from Newton, you need to re-apply your customizations to a copy of the Queens version.
-To do this, use a git version control system or similar toolings to compare.
+To do this, use a git version control system or similar tooling to compare.